Rybí: History

 Rybí was founded in 1397.
 According to local legends, Rybí existed already in 1241, but was destroyed by a Tatar raid.

+Demographics

 Transport

-The connection with nearby towns of Nový Jičín and Kopřivnice is provided by local bus transport.
+The D48 motorway (the section from Nový Jičín to Frýdek-Místek) runs along the northern municipal border.

 Sport

 Rybí is suitable for skiing in the winter season.
-There is a small ski resort with two platter ski lifts, one 200 m and second 450 m long.
+There is a small ski resort with two platter ski lifts, one 200 m long and the other 450 m long.

 Sights

 The most important monument is the Church of the Finding of the Holy Cross.
 Other sights include two chapels that commemorate the former massive pilgrimage procession of the faithful, and glacial erratics.